tangentsoft/pidp8i/README.md

     much more to explore here, but we cannot include it in the default installation set because that would overrun OS/8's limitation on the number of files on a volume.

-*   **--disable-os8-focal** - Do not install FOCAL on the OS/8 system
-    disk at all.
-This option acts as an alias for `--disable-os8-uwfocal`, and it overrides `--enable-os8-focal69`,
-    discussed below.

 <a name="enable-os8"></a>